Blotch3D/Blotch3D/README.md

 (or close to them), indicating absence or presence of texture.
 Alpha testing works well with textures like that.
-For alpha values specifically intended to show partial translucency (alpha values near 0.5), it doesn't work well.
-In those cases, at a minimum you will have to control translucent sprite drawing order (draw all opaque sprites normally, and then draw translucent sprites far to near), and if translucent sprites intersect or a translucent surface occludes another surface of the same sprite, you will have to look online for more advanced solutions.
+For alpha values specifically intended to show partial translucency (alpha values near 0.5), it doesn't work as well.
+In those cases, you can live with the artifacts, or beyond that at a minimum you will have to control translucent sprite drawing order (draw all opaque sprites normally, and then draw translucent sprites far to near), and if translucent sprites still intersect or a translucent surface still occludes another surface of the same sprite, you can look online for more advanced solutions.

 MonoGame does provide a separate "AlphaTestEffect" effect that supports alpha test.
 But AlphaTestEffect does not support directional lights, as